corda/corda/docs/source/api-transactions.rst

        :end-before: DOCEND 22
        :dedent: 12

-In many cases (e.g. when we have a transaction that's purpose is to update an existing state), we may also want to create an output by copying from the input state:
+In many cases (e.g. when we have a transaction that updates an existing state), we may want to create an output by copying from the input state:

 .. container:: codeset